 Admissions to Primary School Guide

-Children born between 1 September 2014 and 31 August 2015 will be eligible to start in reception class at Whitefield Community Primary School in September 2019.
+Children born between 1 September 2015 and 31 August 2016 will be eligible to start in reception class at Whitefield Community Primary School in September 2020.
 You are encouraged to make contact with the school since the first step is for you to put your child's name down at the school.
 However, any indication you are given by the school cannot be taken as a guarantee of whether or not a place will be offered.
-A free copy of the school's prospectus is available directly from the school office.
+A free copy of an overview of school is available directly from the school office.

 Information with details of how to apply will be posted out to parents that have registered at a school or attend a nursery in November.